emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > An authentication method which is sent as application data inside
 > of a TLS exchange which is carried over TEAP.
 The inner method
 > can be an EAP authentication method, a username / password
 > authentication, or a vendor-specific authentication method.
+Where the
+> TLS connection is authenticated, the inner method could also be
+> a PKCS exchange.

 # Protocol Overview